AdaCore/learn/content/courses/advanced-ada/parts/data_types/records.rst

     raised CONSTRAINT_ERROR : unconstrained_types.adb:12 discriminant check failed

 This exception is raised during the call to :ada:`Reset (R2)`.
-As see in the code, :ada:`R2` is constrained.
+As we see in the code, :ada:`R2` is constrained.
 Also, its :ada:`Extended` discriminant is set to :ada:`False`, which means that it doesn't have the :ada:`V_Float` component.
 Therefore, :ada:`R2` is not compatible with the constant